netwerk-digitaal-erfgoed/Omeka-S-Module-LinkedDataSets/doc/Usage.md

     - Save the Item.
     - You can have more than one data set.

-4. **Define you a distribution** of a dataset by creating a new Item based on the LDS Distribution.
+4. **Define your distribution** of a dataset by creating a new Item based on the LDS Distribution.
     - At least select a `sdo:encodingFormat` from the list and provide and URI for the `sdo:contentUrl`.
     - It is recommended to also provide information for the rest of the input fields.
     - If you want to this distribution to be a RDF datadump of one ore more Item Sets, input `TODO` as the `sdo:contentUrl` URI value, see section 2.2.